bmeck/I-D/javascript-mjs/draft.md

 # Changes from RFC 4329

-* Added a section discussing ECMAscript modules and the impact on processing.
+* Added a section discussing ECMAScript modules and the impact on processing.
-* Updated the Security Considerations to discuss concerns associated with ECMAscript modules and SharedArrayBuffers.
+* Updated the Security Considerations to discuss concerns associated with ECMAScript modules and SharedArrayBuffers.
 * Updated the character encoding scheme detection to remove normative guidance on its use, to better reflect operational reality.
 * Changed the intended usage of the media type text/javascript from obsolete to common.
 * Changed the intended usage for all other script media types to obsolete.